alchemyplatform/aa-sdk/site/packages/aa-alchemy/smart-account-client/index.md

 - `jwt: string | undefined | never` -- an Alchemy JWT (JSON web token).
 This is required if there is no `apiKey`.

-- `chain: Chain` -- the chain on which to create the provider.

-- `useSimulation?: boolean` -- whether or not to simulate user operations before sending them to ensure they don't revert.
+- `useSimulation: boolean` -- [optional] -- whether or not to simulate user operations before sending them to ensure they don't revert

-- `gasManagerConfig?: GasManagerConfig` -- if you want to use alchemy's gas manager.
+- `gasManagerConfig: AlchemyGasManagerConfig` -- [optional] if you want to use Alchemy's gas manager to sponsor gas.

   - `policyId: string` -- the policy id of the gas manager you want to use.

-- `account?: SmartContractAccount` -- [optional] the smart account to use as context for all of your calls.
-If not provided, then the account can be provided to each individual call instead.

-- `entryPointAddress: Address | undefined` -- [optional] the entry point contract address.
-If not provided, the entry point contract address for the provider is the connected account's entry point contract, or if not connected, falls back to the default entry point contract for the chain.
-See [getDefaultEntryPointAddress](/packages/aa-core/utils/getDefaultEntryPointAddress.html#getdefaultentrypointaddress).

-- `feeEstimator?: ClientMiddlewareFn` -- [optional] an override for the fee estimator middleware.
-The `feeEstimator` middleware function calculates `maxFeePerGas` and `maxPriorityFeePerGas` for your User Operation.

-- `gasEstimator?: ClientMiddlewareFn` -- [optional] an override for the gas estimator middleware.
-The `gasEstimator` middleware function calculates the gas fields of your User Operation.
+  - `gasEstimationOptions: AlchemyGasEstimationOptions` -- [optional] optional option configurable for the gas estimation portion of the Alchemy gas manager

-- `customMiddleware?: ClientMiddlewareFn` -- [optional] if you would like to run a custom transformation on your User Operation after Gas and Fee estimation, but before your paymaster is called, you can provide a custom middleware function here.

-- `opts: SmartAccountClientOpts | undefined` -- [optional] overrides on provider config variables having to do with fetching transaction receipts and fee computation.

-  - `txMaxRetries: string | undefined` -- [optional] the maximum number of times to try fetching a transaction receipt before giving up (default: 5).

-  - `txRetryIntervalMs: string | undefined` -- [optional] the interval in milliseconds to wait between retries while waiting for transaction receipts (default: 2_000).

-  - `txRetryMultiplier: string | undefined` -- [optional] the mulitplier on interval length to wait between retries while waiting for transaction receipts (default: 1.5).

-  - `feeOptions:` [`UserOperationFeeOptions`](/packages/aa-core/smart-account-client/types/userOperationFeeOptions.md) `| undefined` --[optional] user operation fee options to be used for gas estimation, set at the global level on the provider.
-    If not set, default fee options for the chain are used.
-Available fields in `feeOptions` include `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, `verificationGasLimit` where each field is of type [`UserOperationFeeOptionsField`](/packages/aa-core/smart-account-client/types/userOperationFeeOptionsField.md).

-    - `maxFeePerGas`: `UserOperationFeeOptionsField`
-    - `maxPriorityFeePerGas`: `UserOperationFeeOptionsField`
-    - `callGasLimit`: `UserOperationFeeOptionsField`
-    - `verificationGasLimit`: `UserOperationFeeOptionsField`
-    - `preVerificationGas`: `UserOperationFeeOptionsField`
+- `...accountParams`: CreateLightAccountParams -- additional parameters to pass to the [`createLightAccount`](/packages/aa-accounts/light-account/#createlightaccount).

+- `...clientParams` -- [optional] additional parameters to pass to the [`SmartAccountClient`](/packages/aa-core/smart-account-client/) constructor.